osohq/oso/new-docs/content/any/learn/policies/examples/user_types/index.md

 types: **Customers** and **Internal Users**.

 {{< callout "Note" "blue" >}}
-  This guide assumes you are familiar with terms from oso’s [glossary](glossary).
+  This guide assumes you are familiar with terms from Oso’s [glossary](glossary).
 {{< /callout >}}